stijnvanhoey/hydropy/README.md

 A more extended tutorial/introduction is provided in a ipython notebook.
 See the output at http://nbviewer.ipython.org/github/stijnvanhoey/hydropy/blob/master/hydropy_tutorial.ipynb

+We acknowledge the Flemish Environmental Agency (VMM) for the data used in the tutorial.
+It can be downloaded from http://www.waterinfo.be/.

 To install this, git clone the repo and then install it by:

     python setup.py install